sargeschultz11/ContactSync/README.md

 5. If needed, run DeleteContactFolder.ps1 to remove any remaining Administrator folders
 6. Start the regular ContactsSync.ps1 process

+## Advantages of Managed Identity Authentication

+The updated scripts now use Azure Automation's Managed Identity for authentication, which provides several benefits:

+1. **Enhanced Security**: No need to store client secrets or credentials in variables
+2. **Simplified Management**: Automatic credential rotation without manual updates
+3. **Reduced Administrative Overhead**: No need to monitor expiring secrets
+4. **Compliance**: Better alignment with modern security best practices

 ## Troubleshooting

 ### Common Issues
-- **Authentication failures**: Verify the client ID, client secret, and tenant ID
+- **Authentication failures**: Verify that your Managed Identity has been granted the required Graph API permissions
-- **Permission errors**: Ensure the application has the required Graph API permissions
+- **Permission errors**: Ensure the Managed Identity has the required Graph API permissions by running the Add-GraphPermissions.ps1 script
+- **Az PowerShell errors**: Make sure the Az.Accounts module is imported into your Automation account
 - **Performance issues**: Adjust the `MaxConcurrentUsers` parameter
 - **Missing contacts**: Check the exclusion list and verify user license status
 - **Duplicate contacts**: Run ContactDiagnostic.ps1 to identify duplicates, then use ContactCleanup.ps1 to resolve them